rust-lang/book/src/ch04-03-slices.md

 this, and compilation fails.
 Not only has Rust made our API easier to use, but it has also eliminated an entire class of errors at compile time!

+You might wonder how Rust knows the returned value is actually related to the submitted argument and not somewhere else?
+In Rust you cannot actually return a reference to anything that was not passed by reference to it in the first place, so that's how.
+But what if the function took multiple parameters?
+How would it then know which one it is returning a reference to?
+In this case Rust will require you to use lifetime annotations to communicate that information.
+These will be covered in the [“Validating References with Lifetimes”][lifetime-syntax]<!-- ignore --> section of Chapter 10.

 #### String Literals Are Slices

 Recall that we talked about string literals being stored inside the binary.
 Now